1. This section shall include discussion on the following matters within the limits set by the listed entitys competitive position:

 (e) INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY :

-The Company has well-established processes and defined the roles and responsibilities for people at various levels.
+The Company has wellestablished processes and defined the roles and responsibilities for people at various levels.
 The control mechanism also involves well documented policies, authorization guidelines commensurate with the level of responsibility specific to the respective businesses.
 Adherence to these processes is ensured through frequent internal audits.
 The internal audits conducted are reviewed by the Audit Committee and requisite guidelines and procedures augment the internal controls.
 The internal control system is designed to ensure that financial and other records are reliable for preparing financial statements and other information which ensures that all transactions are properly reported and classified in the financial records.

 (f) DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE :

-Cotton Seed is being processed on scientific basis and producing Edible Oil, De-oiled cake, Hulls and Linters.
-The Operational revenue of the company for the period under review increased to Rs18324 Lakhs as compared to Rs12861 Lakhs registering a growth rate of 42% on an annualized basis.
-The Operational profit before Tax for the financial year under report is Rs.
-176.44 Lakhs as against Rs.
-228.66 Lakhs Loss in the previous year.
+15,905.46 Lakhs as compared to 18,324.03 Lakhs registering a downfall rate of 13% on an annualized basis.
+The Operational profit before Tax for the financial year under report is increased to Rs.
+481.49 Lakhs as against Rs.
+176.44 Lakhs in the previous year.

 (g) CAUTIONARY STATEMENT :

-Statements in the Boards Report and Management Discussion and Analysis describing the Companies objectives, projections, estimates, expectations may be "forward looking statements" within the meaning of applicable security laws and regulations.
+Statements in the Boards Report and Management Discussion and Analysis describing the Companies objectives, projections, estimates, expectations may be forward looking statements within the meaning of applicable security laws and regulations.
 Actual results could differ materially from those expressed or implied.
 Important factors that could make difference to the companys operations include, among others, economic conditions effecting demand / supply and price conditions in the domestic and overseas markets in which the Company operates, changes in the Government regulations, tax laws and other statutes and incidental factors.

 2. DISCLOSURE OF ACCOUNTING TREATMENT :